 “The moment we stop fighting, we will cease to exist,” Sharansky said.
 “The free world will also lose its freedom.
 So that’s why we will not stop fighting.
 We will not stop defending our freedom and the freedom of the world, and that’s why it’s so important that we have our Christian friends support us.”

 Whenever you feel surrounded by those who challenge or attack your faith in God, remember not to feel alone in your belief, because ultimately, “The LORD will do what is good in his sight.”

-Show your support for the strong bond between Israel and America, two shining lights of democracy and freedom, and request your complimentary US-Israel flag pin today.
+Show your support for Israel and America’s bond, two shining lights of democracy and freedom, and request your complimentary US-Israel flag pin today.